gohanlon/swift-memberwise-init-macro/README.md

 Informed by explicit developer cues, MemberwiseInit can more often automatically provide your intended memberwise `init`, while following the same safe-by-default semantics underlying [Swift’s memberwise initializers][swifts-memberwise-init].

-> :warning: :warning: :warning: **Pre-release**<br>
-> I’m on the cusp of the official release and excited to share this with you!
-Dive in, experiment, and any feedback you provide will be greatly appreciated.

 > :warning: **Important**<br>
 > `@MemberwiseInit` is a Swift Macro requiring **swift-tools-version: 5.9** or later (**Xcode 15** onwards).